-There are several different reasons that require tooth extractions in Raritan, NJ, 08869 may be needed, including problems like severe dental decay and teeth overcrowding.
-At Koren Family Dental in Raritan, New Jersey, and Bridgewater, New Jersey, Dr. Jonathan Koren specializes in dental procedures that keep patients comfortable.
+There are several different reasons that require tooth extractions may be needed, including problems like severe dental decay and teeth overcrowding.
+At Koren Family Dental in Raritan, New Jersey, Dr. Jonathan Koren specializes in dental procedures that keep patients comfortable.
 For tooth extractions in Raritan, NJ, Dr. Koren uses a quick, simple, and painless procedure so you can move on to healing and he can address how to fill that gap so it doesn’t threaten your healthy teeth.
 For tooth extraction or any dental concern, call for your appointment at Koren Family Dental.

 Teeth may need to be extracted when they’re seriously decayed, when the patient suffers from “crowded mouth,” or when their wisdom teeth erupt.

-Wisdom teeth extractions in Raritan, NJ are a fairly common procedure at Koren Family Dental.
+Wisdom teeth extractions in Raritan are a fairly common procedure at Koren Family Dental.
 As the wisdom teeth emerge, they can cause issues for the rest of the teeth if there isn’t room in the mouth.

 If the wisdom teeth are impacted, it means they’re erupting at an angle rather than straight through the gums.
 This puts pressure on the rest of the teeth and can compromise root structure or cause alignment issues.